erikvullings/kvk-query/README.md

 ## Installation

-Assuming you have [node.js](https://nodejs.org/) installed, you can install it as a global command.
+Assuming you have [node.js](https://nodejs.org/) installed, you can install [kvk-query](https://www.npmjs.com/package/kvk-query) as a global command.

 ```bash
 npm i -g kvk-query